DIRECT FLOORING LIQUIDATORS

 These are important points to remember when installing Porcelain tiles:

-You will have endless problems if you try to install Porcelain tile on an uneven floor.
-Planning in advance will save you hours of time trying to correct this mistake.
+You will encounter numerous problems if you attempt to install Porcelain tile on an uneven floor.
+Planning will save you hours trying to correct this mistake.

 Carefully lay out your Porcelain flooring in advance so you can plan your rows.
-This not only makes your finished flooring look more professional; it allows you to avoid ending rows with thin tiles.
+This not only makes your finished flooring look more professional, but it also allows you to avoid ending rows with thin tiles.

 Additional Porcelain Tile Flooring Tips for Your Home

-If you are installing your flooring in a bathroom or a kitchen, take some time to plan out exactly where you will place the tiles.
-If you have cabinets you will probably want to install the tiles underneath.
+If you are installing your flooring in a bathroom or kitchen, take the time to plan exactly where you will place the tiles.
+If you have cabinets, you will probably want to install the tiles underneath.
 This way, if you ever need to replace the cabinets, the floor will be complete underneath.

-Another pro tip is to learn and practice how to cut the tile before starting your installation project.
-There is a little bit of a learning curve and some equipment necessary to cut tile.
+Another pro tip is to learn and practice cutting the tile before starting your installation project.
+There is a slight learning curve, and some specialized equipment is necessary to cut tile.

-Almost all Porcelain tile flooring mistakes are caused by failure to plan in advance of starting your flooring project.
-Keep the above tips in mind and you will have your new floor installed and ready to admire in no time.
+Almost all Porcelain tile flooring mistakes are caused by failing to plan for the start of your flooring project.
+Keep the above tips in mind, and you will have your new floor installed and ready to admire in no time.